School of Adult and Graduate Education

-Cedar Crest College is one of the first college in the Lehigh Valley to provide state certification in all of the three newly defined levels of education: Early Childhood (PreK-4), Middle Level (4-8) and Secondary Education (7-12).
+Cedar Crest College was one of the first colleges in the Lehigh Valley to provide state certification in all three levels of education: Early Childhood (PreK-4), Middle Level (4-8) and Secondary Education (7-12).
 We also offer enhanced coursework, add-on certificates, and a variety of pre-teaching and student-teaching experiences to prepare you for the classrooms of the future.

 All of our faculty members are experienced teachers who have worked in public and/or private schools, from preK through secondary school.
 Their dedication to excellence has enabled Cedar Crest to form strong partnerships with local school districts, providing our students with superior student teaching and job placement opportunities.

 In the first year after graduation, most alumnae accept employment in private, public, and charter schools as full-time contracted teachers, as long-term or daily substitutes, or as para-professionals.
 Other graduates go on to pursue a Master of Education degree or Reading Specialist certificate, both of which are also available at the College.

 As a student in the Cedar Crest College department of education, you will acquire the most effective teaching techniques and strategies, enabling you to develop your skills as a reflective instructor, an effective leader and a role model in your future classroom and in your community.

 Accreditation and memberships

 Cedar Crest College is accredited by the Middle States Association of Colleges and Secondary Schools.
 The college is a member of the American Association of Colleges of Teacher Education, the Association of Independent Liberal Arts Colleges for Teacher Education and the Pennsylvania Association of Colleges of Teacher Education.